Ever wonder what goes into becoming a better photographer?

 Branch out and examine the work of other photographers.
 I guarantee you won’t regret doing so.

 Whether it’s going to a physical gallery exhibition, checking a photo book out from the library, or pinning your favorites on an image-sharing site, the act of looking at other photos will significantly improve your skills and provide fodder for future ideas.
 Not sure where to start.
-Look into prominent photographers of the past and present.
+Look into the most famous photographers of the past and present.

 Identify which ones resonate most with you, and more importantly, identify the photographic qualities you admire in the work of your favorite artists.
 From there, try to emulate those features in your own work.